• Skip to main content

 Instructions

-• Form a well in the middle of the dry ingredients and add the milk and honey.
+• Form a well in the middle of the bowl and add the milk and honey.
 Stir the flour mixture into the milk until a dough forms.
-Don’t over-mix.
+You can use a wooden spoon, a hand mixer, or a stand mixer.

-• Roll dough with a rolling pin to about an inch thick.
-Cut the dough with 2-inch biscuit cutter (or the top of a large glass).
-After the 4th biscuit you might need to re-shape and roll your dough; but this recipe will yield 6 large biscuits.
+• If needed, lightly dust the counter again.
+Roll dough with a rolling pin to about an inch thick.
+Using a large, 2-inch biscuit cutter (or the top of a large glass), cut out 6 biscuits, or cut 12 using a 1-inch buiscuit cutter.
+After the 4th biscuit you might need to re-shape and roll your dough again to incorporate the ends.

 Notes